-Past performance is not a guaranty of future results.
+Past performance as well as third party awards and ratings are not a guaranty of future results.
 Current and prospective investors should not assume that the future performance of any Crestline fund will equal its prior performance results or the results of any previous fund with a similar strategy, and investors risk loss of their entire investment.
 Each fund’s performance results portrayed reflect the deduction of that fund’s advisory fees, brokerage commissions and other expenses.
 The performance results also include the reinvestment of income and dividends, in investment vehicles where such are applicable.
 For each Crestline fund, an individual investor’s returns will vary from the historical performance due to restrictions on participation in certain types of investments and due to the timing of subscriptions, withdrawals, and redemptions.

 Within a particular strategy, Crestline may offer a domestic fund and an offshore fund (“Funds”) that are managed pari passu.
 In such cases the Funds managed by Crestline will have investment objectives that are identical or substantially similar.
 It is not anticipated, however, that the Funds managed by Crestline having identical or substantially similar investment objectives will have identical or substantially similar investment portfolios.
 Differing investment portfolios can be expected to result from several factors, including, without limitation, the following: